Italian Recipes

 Instructions

-• Boil a large pot of salted water and cook the spaghetti until al dente.
+• Add spaghetti and cook until al dente.

-• In a large skillet, cook the pancetta over medium heat until crispy.
+• In a separate pan, cook pancetta until crispy.

-• Add the hot spaghetti to the skillet with pancetta.
+• Add hot spaghetti to the pan with pancetta.

-• Quickly mix in the egg and cheese mixture.
+• Remove from heat and quickly mix in the egg mixture.

 • Add reserved pasta water as needed for creaminess.